 Ofcom noted the presenter was wearing a basque, fishnet stockings, and a thong.
-On several occasions between 21:00 and 21:30 and throughout the remainder of the broadcast the presenter knelt on all fours with her buttocks pointing upwards and lay on her
+On several occasions between 21:00 and 21:30 and throughout the remainder of the broadcast the presenter knelt on all fours with her buttocks pointing upwards and lay

-in a sexual rather than flirtatious manner and mimed oral sex.
+opened her mouth in a sexual rather than flirtatious manner and mimed oral sex.
 Ofcom noted the images described above were shown very shortly after the 21:00 watershed, starting at 21:03.

 Ofcom considered BCAP Code Rule: